TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Developers/Index.rst

    Note that the current edition of the book is for TYPO3 7.
 The online resource is partly outdated.
 So, at the moment we must discourage you from using these Extbase / Fluid resources, unfortunately.

-You can start with the resources in "TYPO3 Explained" in the next section.
+   A new edition of this book is scheduled for release in 2019.

 TYPO3 Explained
 ===============

 "TYPO3 Explained" is part of the official documentation on docs.typo3.org.

-It is an extensive resource, which gives you an introduction to TYPO3, the extension architecture and then features a reference in the API Overview.
-The API Overview is actually more than an overview of the public functions of TYPO3 and explains the concepts and how to use the core functionality quite well.
+It is an extensive resource that aims to gives you an introduction to TYPO3, its extension architecture and a detailed outline of its API.
+The API Overview covers more than just the public functions of TYPO3, it also explains the concepts and how to use core functionality.

 It is (in most parts) well maintained.

 * Introduction: :ref:`t3coreapi:overview`
 * :ref:`t3coreapi:extension-architecture` (You should read the entire chapter except for "Creating a Distribution")
-* :ref:`t3coreapi:api-overview`: Start with the first chapters listed.
-Some of the things listed in "TYPO3 Explained" are for specific use cases, which you might never need.
+* :ref:`t3coreapi:api-overview`: Start with the first chapter listed.
+Some of the sections listed in "TYPO3 Explained" are for specific use cases, which you might never need.
 We list a few chapters that explain general concepts, that you should definitely read.
-  This is not a complete lists:
+  This is not a complete list:

   * :ref:`t3coreapi:directory-structure` : general directory structure of a TYPO3
     installation